Zoning Planning & Land Use Law in Alabama

 Moreover, if you have been residing on your property for a long time, and made improvements on it that complied with the zoning laws in effect at the time, a new zoning law that would be violated by your prevailing use of your property, the new law cannot be enforced against you.
 The U.S. Constitution bars the passage of "ex post facto," or retroactive, laws.
 Once the laws take effect, however, you'll have to comply with the new zoning laws with respect to any new improvements you want to make on your property.

-How Can a Mobile County, Alabama Attorney Help?
+What Can A Mobile County, Alabama Attorney Do?

 If you are in the early stages of a major construction or remodeling project on your property, particularly if it is in a residential area (where zoning laws tend to be most restrictive), you are likely to encounter one zoning law issue or another.
 Of course, having read this article, you should now be aware that you have rights when it comes to contesting a zoning law as applied to you.
 While such contests do not always come out on the side of the landowner, the assistance of a reputable Mobile County, Alabama real estate attorney will greatly improve one's chances.